 The name is from the Latin for ten and it was the tenth month in the Roman winter calendar until a monthless winter period was divided into January and February.
 Decembers flower is the Holly.

-- Trim junipers, pines and firs moderately and use the trimmed branches to decorate for the holidays.
+- Trim junipers, pines, and firs moderately and use the trimmed branches to decorate for the holidays.

-- Order Seed catalogues
+- Order Seed catalogs